softwerator/AddingDatesMoreThanOne/README.md

 A practical application for the booking area with the jQuery framework.

-At first, there are TextBoxes created for check-in and check-out dates.
+At first, there are textboxes created for check-in and check-out dates.

 If the user does not fill these two textboxes, an error message will be received via the button to click on to make an extra date selection.